HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/javascript.md

 ### Byte to String

 The first part "**Byte to String**" is build-in using a [`TextDecoderStream`](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoderStream).
-As the result we get a stream of characters, we now chop into parts
+As a result, we get a stream of characters and we now chop into parts.

 ### String to lines